 Memorable moments at Bristol

-It's time for America's Night Race!
-With NASCAR visiting Bristol Motor Speedway this weekend for the much-anticipated Bristol Night Race, we take a look back at some of the sport's top moments at the .533-mile track.
+Bristol Motor Speedway has been home to many memorable moments in NASCAR.
+We take a look back at some of the sport's top moments at the .533-mile track.

-July 30, 1961: Jack Smith wins the first Monster Energy NASCAR Cup Series (then-NASCAR Grand National) race at Bristol Motor Speedway (then-Bristol International Speedway), though Johnny Allen was in the driver's seat when the car passed the start/finish line.
+July 30, 1961: Jack Smith won the first NASCAR Cup Series (then-NASCAR Grand National) race at Bristol Motor Speedway (then-Bristol International Speedway), though Johnny Allen was in the driver's seat when the car passed the start-finish line.
 Smith drove the first 290 laps then had to have Allen take over as his relief driver.

 April 1, 1979: NASCAR Hall of Famer Dale Earnhardt earned his first premier series win at Bristol Motor Speedway at 27 years old.